Merzasphor/MWSE/docs/source/lua/type/niPixelData.rst

 niPixelData
 ====================================================================================================

-An object that represents two-dimensional arrays of pixel values, as well as pyramids of multiple mipmap levels, each of two-dimensional arrays of pixel values.
-The object also contains information representing the format of the pixels in the data arrays, as well as the dimensions of the arrays.
+Represents 2D arrays of pixel values, as well as pyramids of multiple mipmap levels, each of 2D arrays of pixel values.
+Also contains information representing the format of the pixels and dimensions of the arrays.

 Properties
 ----------------------------------------------------------------------------------------------------